Xilinx/RFSoC2x2-PYNQ/docs/accessories.md

     * Attenutation Range: 1 dB to 42 dB

-## Included accessories

-### SD Card

-A 16 GB SD card is included with the kit.

-If you need to make a new PYNQ image, the recommended Micro SD card size for PYNQ is 8GB.
-We recommend you use a 16GB or greater *branded/high quality* SD card.
-A larger capacity card will allow you to install more packages and overlays and save more data to the card.

-A branded card, or a higher quality card is likely to be more reliable and higher speed cards will be faster to burn, and may give some (modest) performance increase when using your board.

-### Power supply

-**Check details**

-If you need a replacement power supply, see:

-### Micro USB 3.0 Cable

-A composite USB 3.0 cable is used as a USB "Ethernet gadget" between your computer and the board.
-You can replace this cable with any compatible Micro USB composite cable.
-The Micro USB 3.0 port is backward compatible with USB 2.0 cables.
-You can use a Micro USB (2.0) cable and connect it to the left side of the USB composite port on the board.

-USB 3.0 is faster than 2.0, but for Ethernet Gadget with the RFSoC 2x2, the performance difference may not be significant.

-### SMA cables

-2 x 30 cm SMA cables are included with the board and are mainly intended for loopback testing.
-You can use other SMA cables if required.

 ## Optional Accessories

 #### Micro USB (2.0) cable

 The RFSoC 2x2 also has a Micro USB UART/JTAG port.
-A standard Micro USB (2.0) cable is optional and can be connected to this port.
+A standard Micro USB (2.0) micro B cable is optional and can be connected to this port.
 You can use this if you need to access a serial terminal on the UART.
 You can also use JTAG on this cable/port to connect to the board from Vivado to download a bitstream, or for JTAG debug.

 ### Ethernet cable